 · Anyone under the age of 18 must have completed a Junior Lead Climbing Assessment.

-· Under 16’s using the facility independently without instruction are not allowed to lead belay.
+· Under 16’s are not allowed to lead belay

 · Running belay attachments (runners) are already provided at intervals on the lead walls.
 You must identify the line which your route follows, and clip all the runners.